Foreign relations of the Ottoman Empire: Finance

-After 1600 wars were increasingly expensive and the Empire never had an efficient system of taxation.
-The Porte relied on loans from merchants and tax farming, whereby local; elites collected taxes (and kept their share).
+After 1600, wars were increasingly expensive and the Empire never had an efficient system of taxation.
+The Porte relied on loans from merchants and tax farming, whereby local elites collected taxes (and kept their share).
 The winner in a war acquired new territory—the local leadership usually stayed the same, only they now collected taxes for the winning government.
 The war's loser often paid cash reparations to the winner, who thereby recouped the cost of the war.

 Ambassadors

 Ambassadors from the Ottoman Empire were usually appointed on a temporary and limited basis, as opposed to the resident ambassadors sent by other European nations.
 The Ottomans sent 145 temporary envoys to Venice between 1384 and 1600.
 The first resident Ottoman ambassador was not seen until Yusuf Agah Efendi was sent to London in 1793.

 Ambassadors to the Ottoman Empire began arriving shortly after the fall of Constantinople.
 The first was Bartelemi Marcello from Venice in 1454.
-The French ambassador Jean de La Forêt later arrived in 1535.
-In 1583, the ambassadors from Venice and France would attempt unsuccessfully to block William Harborne of England from taking up residence in Istanbul.
+The French ambassador Jean de La Forêt arrived in 1535.
+In 1583, the ambassadors from Venice and France would attempt unsuccessfully to block English diplomat William Harborne from taking up residence in Istanbul.
 This move was repeated by Venice, France and England in trying to block Dutch ambassador Cornelius Haga in 1612.

 Capitulations

 Capitulations were trade deals with other countries.
 They were a unique practice of Muslim diplomacy that was adopted by Ottoman rulers.
 In legal and technical terms, they were unilateral agreements made by the Sultan to a nation's merchants.
 These agreements were temporary, and subject to renewal by subsequent Sultans.
 The origins of the capitulations comes from Harun al Rashid and his dealings with the Frankish kingdoms, but they were also used by both his successors and by the Byzantine Empire.

 In June 1580 came the first capitulatory agreement with England.
-England acquired privileges formerly limited to France and Venice.
+The English acquired privileges formerly limited to France and Venice.
 The Porte broadened English extraterritorial rights by successive renewals and expansions (in 1603, 1606, 1624, 1641, 1662, and 1675).

 The Ottoman-French Treaty of 1740 marked the apogee of French influence in the Ottoman Empire in the eighteenth century.
 In the following years the French had an unchallenged position in Levant trade and in transportation between Ottoman ports.
-Near contemporary Ottoman capitulations to European powers such as Britain and Holland (1737), the Kingdom of the Two Sicilies (1740), Denmark (1756), and Prussia (1761) were to offset and balance the capitulations granted to France in 1740.
+Near contemporary Ottoman capitulations to European powers such as Great Britain and the Dutch Republic in 1737, the Kingdom of the Two Sicilies in 1740, Denmark–Norway in 1756 and Prussia in 1761 were to offset and balance the capitulations granted to France in 1740.